Deichmann SE: International expansion and acquisitions

-In the US, Deichmann SE completed the largest acquisition in the company's history by purchasing the KicksUSA chain in 2018 with over 60 stores in the streetwear and athletic shoe sector.
-China also began activities on the Chinese market in 2019 and opened its first branches in Estonia, Latvia and Dubai.
+In the US, Deichmann SE acquired the KicksUSA chain in 2018 with over 60 stores in the streetwear and athletic shoe sector.
+In 2019, Deichmann opened its first branches in Estonia, Latvia and Dubai.

-Deichmann was the first company to set up an online shop for shoes in 2000.
-The company currently runs 40 (2017: 36) online shops internationally and is working to expand its Omnichannel concept.
+Deichmann set up its first online shop in 2000.
+The company currently runs 41 (2017: 36) online shops internationally and is working to expand its omnichannel concept.

 Market positioning

-During the 2019 fiscal year, the Deichmann Group sold around 183 million pairs of shoes worldwide, some 40% of which in Germany.
-As of 31 December 2019, the group employed around 43,000 employees in 30 countries and is the European shoe retail market leader.
+In the 2024 financial year, the Deichmann Group sold around 180 million pairs of shoes worldwide, around 32% of them in Germany.
+As of 31 December 2024, it employed over 49,900 people in over 30 countries and is the market leader in European shoe retail.

+In May 2005, Deichmann purchased the brands Gallus and Elefanten.
+Gallus is a shoe factory founded by Mönchengladbach shoemaker Heinrich Vogels in 1880, which was based in Dülken until 1997.
+The Latin name Gallus goes back to the Hahn family of manufacturers in Göttingen, from whom Heinrich Vogels acquired the rights to the brand in the 1930s.
+Elefanten (based in Kleve) was closed down by English shoe manufacturer Clarks in late 2004 after failing to find a suitable investor.
+Since then, shoes that Deichmann purchases from suppliers have been sold under the brand names Elefanten and Gallus.
 Deichmann does not produce its own shoes, instead purchasing shoes in about 40 countries.
 Its primary purchasing market is Asia.

-Deichmann purchased traditional brands Gallus and Elefanten-Schuh in May 2005.
-Gallus is a shoe factory founded by Mönchengladbach shoemaker Heinrich Vogels in 1880, which was based in Dülken until 1997.
-The name Gallus goes back to the Hahn family of manufacturers in Göttingen (Latin: Gallus), from whom Heinrich Vogels acquired the rights to the brand in the 1930s.
-Elefanten-Schuh (Kleve) was closed down by English shoe manufacturer Clarks in late 2004 after failing to find a suitable investor.
-Since then, shoes that Deichmann purchases from suppliers have been sold under the brand names Elefanten and Gallus.
-Deichmann does not produce its own shoes.
+In addition to its own brands, Deichmann also offers third-party brands, such as well-known sports brands.

+Brand Ambassadors

-The Pussycat Dolls collaborated with Deichmann on testimonial advertisements, beginning in March 2006.
+The Pussycat Dolls collaborated with Deichmann on advertisements, starting in March 2006.
 Extreme athlete and musician Joey Kelly appeared in advertising for Deichmann's Victory brand of running shoes.
 The Sugababes collection was released in the spring of 2008, with their song "Denial" used in the campaign's television advertising.
-American supermodel Cindy Crawford brought her own shoe collection to market exclusively for Deichmann under the 5th Avenue label in 2009.
+American supermodel Cindy Crawford brought her own shoe collection to market for Deichmann under the 5th Avenue label in 2009.
 Halle Berry appeared in advertising for Deichmann in 2012.
 Sylvie Meis presented her first Deichmann shoe collection in 2015, with additional collections released in 2016 and 2017.
 Ellie Goulding also released her own collection for Deichmann in 2017.
 Deichmann collaborated with singer Rita Ora to release a collection of 40 women's shoe designs in 2019.
+In 2022 and 2023 Deichmann launched the "Fila meets Leni Klum" campaign with model Leni Klum, and collaborated with Spanish singer Nia as brand ambassador in the iberian territory.

-Dosenbach took over title sponsorship of the second highest level football league in Switzerland for one season, which was called the Dosenbach Challenge League during that time.
+Dosenbach took over the title sponsorship of Switzerland’s second-tier football league for one season, which was called the Dosenbach Challenge League during that time.